Welcome to our Reception learning page. We hope you enjoy finding out about our school day and what Reception looks like at Park.

 - Our multicultural afternoons

-- Recording any ‘wow moments’ on paper, video or photo and bringing them in to show us.
+- Sharing any ‘wow moments’ in their homework books or via paper, video or photo and bringing or emailing them in to show us.
 This could be anything that you and your child is proud of, from starting swimming lessons to using or writing a sentence for the first time.
 We would love to hear about it.

-- Keeping an eye on the reception notice board to keep up to date with messages, information about planning and any visits that are taking place.
+- Keeping an eye on the reception classroom doors for up to date messages, information about planning and any visits that are taking place.

 Our door is ‘always open’ if you have any questions or concerns, please speak to one of the reception class teachers.
 The Early Years Foundation Stage is about you and your child working in partnership with us to ensure they succeed and develop a secure foundation for later learning.